Feeling uncomfortable in social situations? Here’s how to keep it together

 — Although it can be tempting to avoid social situations, one of the most helpful things you can do to overcome social anxiety is to get yourself out there.
 Face the social situations you fear rather than avoid them.

-Using cannabis products from a local cannabis dispensary may also help people to calm their minds and relieve anxiety.
+Using CBD or cannabis products like Flavored Cbd Oil from a local cannabis dispensary may also help people to calm their minds and relieve anxiety.
+If cannabis products help with your anxiety, you may have them delivered to your home via medical marijuana delivery services.
+You can view website for additional guidance.

 Avoiding these situations keeps the anxiety about them going.
 While avoiding nerve-wracking situations may help you feel better in the short term, it prevents you from becoming more comfortable in social situations and learning how to cope in the long term.
 In fact, the more you avoid a feared social situation, the more frightening it becomes.
 Just take one small step at a time.